 Now, I’m pleased to say, they play together, and even cuddle together.

 It’s been such an amazing example of how differences can be overcome that I wrote about it in my nonfiction children's book Paw It Forward.

 And here is the newest member of my animal family, Nathan.
 Yes, I named him for the steadfast and loyal character in When I Found You.
 He's a registered Quarter Horse, 14 years old, and he's been mine since February of 2015.
-The photos are courtesy of professional photographer Hunter Kilpatrick, who did this photo shoot just out of kindness--a Pay It Forward gesture.
+This first photo is courtesy of professional photographer Hunter Kilpatrick, who did Nathan's and my first photo shoot just out of kindness--a Pay It Forward gesture.

 I love to hike (particularly on trails that gain altitude) and I’ve day-hiked the Grand Canyon (South rim to River to South Rim) twice.
 Another time I hiked the Canyon but spent one night at Phantom Ranch before climbing out.
 I backpacked the Inca Trail to Machu Picchu in three days, two nights (Most people choose to do that trek in four or even five days.
 Even my guide thought I needed psychological care).
 Though, let me tell you, I’m never climbing to over 14,000 feet again.
 Breathing is good.
 I depend on it.
 I climbed Mt.
 Katahdin in Maine.
 The longest day hike I ever did, my genuine personal best, was the day I hiked from Yosemite Valley to the top of Cloud’s Rest (both farther and higher than Half Dome) and back.
 That’s about 22 miles and about 5,900 feet of gain, and it took me nearly thirteen hours.
 That wasn’t that long ago (’04 or ’05) but these days I try to be healthy without being insane.